zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/README.md

 we implemented in step 1.

 <details>
-  <summary>Creating a hash map with rows as key and a list of cells mapped to chars</summary>
+  <summary>Creating a hash map with rows as keys and a list of cells mapped to chars</summary>

   ```java
   Map<Integer, List<String>> rowMap =